cambridge-collection/jvmpin/README.md

 # JVMPin

-JVMPin provides a nodejs protocol implementation of the nailgun protocol for communication to nail gun hosted java applications.
+JVMPin provides a nodejs implementation of the nailgun protocol providing communication to nailgun hosted java applications.

 Information about nailgun can be found at http://www.martiansoftware.com/nailgun/.
 While the nailgun native